MidAtlanticDreamin/MidAtlanticDreamin.github.io/collections/_sessions/2024-unlocking-your-potential.md

 ---
-title: "Unlocking Your Potential: A Comprehensive Guide to Interviews"
+title: "Unlocking your potential: A comprehensive guide to interviews"
 speakers:
  - "Michelle Hansen"
  - "Sarah Orens"